codepath/android_guides/Sharing-Content-with-Intents.md

 Make sure to setup the "SD Card" within the emulator device settings:

 <img src="https://i.imgur.com/nvA2ZKz.png" width="300" />

+If you are using API 24 or above, see the section below on using a `FileProvider` to work around the new file restrictions.

 ### Sharing files with API 24 or higher